bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 address, resources relocated, update your links and your navigation here, 302 is more temperate, means we temporarily change it to a different server, but this is the right address.
 Don&apos;t update your links.
 We&apos;ll give you a forwarding address right now and expect to see these files back here soon.
 Then 400 are going to be.
 You got the 400 bad request.
 This is just incorrect request syntax.
 I don&apos;t understand what you&apos;re asking me to search for here, 401 is unauthorized.
 This means that maybe put in a bad password or your authentication didn&apos;t quite go, the client was not allowed.
 But it may change if your authentication is improved in the header as opposed to 403, which means, you&apos;re not allowed to access this from that computer.
 It doesn&apos;t matter what your authentication is, we&apos;ve blocked you.
 You&apos;re not part of this very secure network, and 404 is, you&apos;ve hit the right server, but it&apos;s a dead link.
 There&apos;s nothing here for you.
 Go away.
 The 500 are really bad.
 This is usually server errors.
 You might have the right address, but 500 is an internal server error.
 It&apos;s something went wrong inside the server, maybe the code is corrupted.
 Maybe you&apos;re getting a DNS attack, a denial of service attack where there&apos;s just too much service at it.
 The code is spewing out incorrectly.
 501 not implements so the request is not supported by the server, you&apos;re asking the wrong questions or for the wrong files, it doesn&apos;t even understand what the question is.
 Then 503 is going to be definitely DNS, server unavailable usually happens when server is overloaded, getting too much, you haven&apos;t expanded your bandwidth or someone is attacking, just requesting too many files.
 That is your HTTP and HTTPS file requests.
-Transcript language: English
+Transcript language: English.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch1-12">1.12 Meet Our Three Languages (10:31)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->